martinspetlik/MLMC-DFM/README.md

 ## 🔍 Surrogate Postprocessing

-Trained surrogates can be used to make predictions on new datasets or analyze its performance:
+Trained surrogates can be used to make predictions on new datasets or analyze their performance:

 ```bash
 python metamodel/cnn3D/postprocess/optuna_results.py results_dir data_dir
 ```

 - `results_dir`: Directory containing trained model (e.g., `optuna_runs/3D_cnn/lumi/cond_frac_1_3/trained_surrogate`)
-- `data_dir`: Path to the evaluation dataset (in Zarr format - e.g. `data/samples_data_to_test.zarr`)
+- `data_dir`: Path to the evaluation dataset (in Zarr format - e.g., `data/samples_data_to_test.zarr`)

 We provide compressed trained surrogates for fracture-to-matrix hydraulic conductivity ratios `Kₓ/Kₘ ∈ {10³, 10⁵, 10⁷}`:
 - `optuna_runs/3D_cnn/lumi/cond_frac_1_3/trained_surrogate.zip` for `Kₓ/Kₘ = 10³`
 - `optuna_runs/3D_cnn/lumi/cond_frac_1_5/trained_surrogate.zip` for `Kₓ/Kₘ = 10⁵`
 - `optuna_runs/3D_cnn/lumi/cond_frac_1_7/trained_surrogate.zip` for `Kₓ/Kₘ = 10⁷`

 **Note:** Due to limited consecutive training time on our devices, the model was trained in multiple sessions by resuming from saved checkpoints to reach the desired number of epochs.
-As a result, the training metrics (e.g., loss curves) may not represent complete history over all epochs for presented trained surrogates.
+As a result, the training metrics (e.g., loss curves) may not represent the complete history over all epochs for the presented trained surrogates.